RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 As mentioned before the boxes are distributed over the processes.
 Therefore communication is needed to transfer data between boxes.
 This is automatically done by AMReX by calling ``FillBoundary`` function.
-The ghost cells are then filled with the data of valid cells, i.e. with the overlapping cells within the adjacent ``Box``.
+The ghost cells are then typically filled with the data of valid cells, i.e. with the overlapping cells within the adjacent ``Box``.

 Subcycling & Level synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since we divide the cells to fine the level, the time step needs to be divided too to keep numerical accuracy.
-On the other hand, we need to synchronise the time step to transfer the data from fine to coarse and to fill new fine patches with data from the coarser level.
+On the other hand, we need to synchronize the time step to transfer the data from fine to coarse and to fill new fine patches with data from the coarser level.
 To achieve this we use **subscycling**.
 The figure below shows the main concept for three AMR levels.